debbyjimmy/BaseLayerLoader/README.md

 - 👋 Hi, I’m James Edebo
-- 👀 I’m interested in software development for geospatial applications
+- 👀 I’m interested in software development for geospatial applications.
+Have been in the geospatial industry for 5 years now.
+- 🌱 I started as a G.I.S Analyst, while practicing and developing some G.I.S programming skills.
-- 🌱 I’m currently enrolled in the software engineering 12 months program from ALX in pertnership with Holberton.
+- I'm currently focusing on geospatial application developement, in order to bridge the gap of not having a software development background, I’m currently enrolled in the 12 months software engineering program from ALX in pertnership with Holberton.
 - 💞️ I’m looking to collaborate on geospatial application projects
-- 📫 You can rerach me in different ways, through my portfolio site comes a bit more handy.
-Click the link to see more about me (www.debbyjimmy.com)
+- 📫 You can rerach me in different ways, but a visit to my portfolio site comes a bit more handy and will reveal more about me. (www.debbyjimmy.com)

 <!---
 debbyjimmy/debbyjimmy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.